Tax Time: Does An RV Qualify for Tax Deductions? (Updated for 2020)

 What About After the Trump Tax Bill?

 The Tax Cuts and Jobs Act was a major tax reform bill passed in December 2017.
-A lot of tax consequences from that bill are still being figured out and regulations are still being written which will affect how RVs are treated under the tax code.
+There were a lot of major tax consequences from that law that affect you.

 New Standard Deduction